rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 <img align=right src="images/2023-07-02-00-26-13.png" width=48% />

+- Unordered, but record pointers are used with search keys.
+- Given a key the aim is to find the related record on file in one shot which is important.
+- An good hash function is uniform (same per bucket)
+- Ideal hash function is random

 ## Bitmap Indices

 Records in a relation are assumed to be numbered sequentially from, say, 0

 Applicable on attributes that take on a relatively small number of distinct values

+- e.g. gender, country, state, ...
+- e.g. income-level (income broken up into a small number of levels such as 0-9999, 10000-19999, 20000-50000, 50000-infinity)

+A bitmap is simply an array of bits.

+Records in a relation are assumed to be numbered sequentially from, say, 0.

+Applicable on attributes that take on a relatively small number of distinct values:

 - e.g. gender, country, state, ...
 - e.g. income-level (income broken up into a small number of levels such as 0-9999, 10000-19999, 20000-50000, 50000-infinity)